michaelgrohn/rating_star/README.md

 RatingStar ★★★★☆
 =================

+**This gem is in early alpha.
+No guarantee, it will install or work at all, at the moment.**

 This extension adds easy and straight-forward rating functionality to your Rails app.
 It also comes with pre-defined views, for the ratings to be displayed as a set of stars.

 Setup